-Bose first listed this model in 2004 in Amazon.
+Bose first listed this model in 2004 on Amazon.
 Then, it was a 2.1 unit with two satellite speakers, a control unit, a subwoofer, and an internal sound card.

-These features especially the subwoofer system was quite similar to those of companion 3 except companion 5 had larger satellite speakers.
+These features especially the subwoofer system were quite similar to those of Companion 3 except Companion 5 had larger satellite speakers.

 Besides, a similar version known as version 50 was produced in other countries such as Asia-Pacific and Europe.

-Released in 2021, Bose companion 20 has a wired control unit (also called “control pod” by the manufacturer), and two satellite speakers.
+Released in 2021, the Bose Companion 20 has a wired control unit (also called “control pod” by the manufacturer), and two satellite speakers.
 This version is still in the market.